128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-disabled    Do not send keep-alive packets to keep UDP sessions active during UDP transform. enabled     Inject keep-alive packets to keep UDP sessions active during UDP transform.
+- disabled: Do not send keep-alive packets to keep UDP sessions active during UDP transform.
+- enabled: Inject keep-alive packets to keep UDP sessions active during UDP transform.

 ## `configure authority router udp-transform nat-keep-alive-timeout`